Carrying the Year to the Finish Line

 As midnight passed, the night didn't stay quiet.

 Fireworks began going off nearby—loud, sudden, close enough to feel personal.
 For most people, they're celebration.
 For me, they still trigger something deeper.
-Between my brief time in the military—where gunshots were close and real—and growing up near Detroit, Michigan, where hearing gunfire wasn't unusual, those sounds fully lost their edge.
+Between my brief time in the military and growing up around sounds that were not always harmless, fireworks still bring something up in my body before I can reason with it.

 Fireworks still get to me.